 READ THE FOLLOWING RULES CAREFULLY AS THEY WILL BE ENFORCED WITHOUT EXCEPTION.

-All tickets to are NON - REFUNDABLE
+*All tickets are WILL CALL

 AGAIN, the above rules will be enforced WITHOUT EXCEPTION.